 - Stage 1 – light sleep.
-Your muscles start to relax, but you can easily be awoken.
+Your muscles start to relax, but you can easily be awoken

 - Stage 2 – 15 to 30 minutes into the sleep cycle.
 You’re more detached and real sleep kicks in.
-Body temperature drops, brain and muscle activity slow down.
+Body temperature drops, brain and muscle activity slow down

 - Stage 3 and 4 – Approximately 45 minutes into the sleep cycle.
-This is deep sleep, breathing slows, muscles relax, brain activity decreases significantly.
+This is deep sleep, breathing slows, muscles relax, brain activity decreases significantly

 - R.E.M. – 90 minutes into the sleep cycle.
 Rapid eye movement.
-You’re dreaming; your brain is super active but your muscles are paralyzed.
+You’re dreaming; your brain is super active but your muscles are paralyzed

 So a good power nap is 20 to 40 minutes long.
 Unless you have 90 minutes to spare, don’t rest any longer… or you could feel sleepier and groggier than you did before you started.
 Basically, the exact opposite of what we’re going for.
+No thank you! (source)

 And if possible, try and nap before 3 o’clock.
 If you push it too late you might have a hard time catching some z’s later that night.

 Learning how to cope with stress is an important part of a healthy lifestyle.
 But if your stress becomes too big to carry, remember that you don’t have to handle it alone.
-Counsellors or therapists can not only help you get to the root of the problem, they can also help you discover the stress relieving activities that work for you.
-It’s always ok to find a shoulder to learn on when you need it.
+Counselors or therapists can not only help you get to the root of the problem, they can also help you discover the stress relieving activities that work best for you.

 Health and love,